mjang/cobalt-product-public-docs/content/en/Getting started/plan-assets.md

 <!-- Pulls info from the layouts/shortcodes/<name>.html file -->
 {{% asset-categories %}}

-You'll want to collect relevant information for each of your assets
+Collect relevant information for each of your assets.
+For each asset category, you can find a scoping guide in the UI.

+Need to add
+- Screenshots
+- Figure out how to pull from cobalt-app-web (possibly through submodule)